Pairan/spacore/docs/appCore.md

 ```
 This should pave the way for themes of any kind.

 ### Subcribe to a token and get notified!
 As mentioned in the introduction we can add subscribeable tokens and get notified as these are triggered.
-Technically we use the `Observeable` object (which is *NOT related to RXJS*).
+Technically we use the `Trigger` object.

 To demonstrate this we will add tokens for "login" and "logout" to our app:
 ```javascript